-Gavelytics has just expanded their judges analytics product to include the 5 state counties within the boundaries of New York City (Bronx, Kings, Queens, Richmond and, New York).
+Gavelytics has just expanded their judges analytics product to include the 4 of the 5 state counties within the boundaries of New York City (Bronx, Kings, Queens, and New York).
 The expanded judge product also includes the ability to view the dockets underlying any of the product’s metrics.
 A user can, for example, quickly identify every case in which a judge presided over a motion for summary judgment in a tort case and view the relevant cases.

 State law analytics is a hot area of development.
 There are two distinct branches of litigation analytics.
 Some litigation analytics products focus on extracting information from judges opinions.
 Most litigation products including Gavelytics focus on the second area — extracting data from dockets and court filings such as complaints..